DelazJ/QGIS-Documentation/docs/user_manual/auth_system/auth_workflows.rst

 This will open an SSL error dialog if any errors occur, where you can choose to save the configuration to the database.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |fileSave| image:: /static/common/mActionFileSave.png
-   :width: 1.5em
-.. |metadata| image:: /static/common/metadata.png
-   :width: 1.5em
-.. |selectString| image:: /static/common/selectstring.png
-   :width: 2.5em
-.. |symbologyAdd| image:: /static/common/symbologyAdd.png
-   :width: 1.5em
-.. |transformSettings| image:: /static/common/mActionTransformSettings.png
-   :width: 1.5em